This page may contain affiliate links, see our disclaimer here.

-Ierapetra Crete – known as the Nymph of the Libyan Sea, is situated on the south of Crete in the prefecture of Lasithi.
+Ierapetra Crete – known as Ιεράπετρα or 'sacred stone' since ancient times, is situated on the south of Crete in the prefecture of Lasithi.
 Located 36 km from colourful Agios Nikolaos, her south-facing aspect has assured an eventful history dating back to earliest times.

 Today the town has a population over 23,000 and is a rich agricultural, commercial and financial centre.

 South-eastern Crete is blessed with Europe’s warmest climate and longest summers.
 This is one of the southernmost towns in Europe with very little rainfall each year and temperatures that average 12 ℃.

 A tempting variety of shops, open air cafés, bars, restaurants and traditional tavernas, makes it the ideal place to relax, enjoy shopping, eating, drinking and simply tasting the best of Kriti.

 Crystal clear waters and pretty beaches to the east and west, as well as scenic mountain country inland, mean there is plenty for visitors to explore in Ierapetra.

 Since 4th or 3rd century BC there was a Minoan or Achaean trading centre on this site and natural trade between here and Egypt.
 Then the Dorians based themselves here and the town was called 'Ierapytna'.

 Saracens invaded after an earthquake in 824 then Arabs ruled for many years.